Last Updated: July 13, 2024

 These questions will help assess whether students have met the learning objectives by evaluating their understanding and ability to apply key concepts and strategies discussed in the chapter.

-Before taking the following exam, click the Download icon above to open the Learning Objectives for Define Constraints.xlsx and complete this evaluation of the learning objectives.
+Before taking the following exam, click the Download icon above to open the Learning Objectives for Acquire Project Team.xlsx and complete this evaluation of the learning objectives.

 Working with a Microsoft Project (MSP) Coach